learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 As shown above, we call String methods _on_ a string or string variable using the dot notation. `Array` methods work in the same way.
-Some of them will take one or more arguments &mdash; for example, the element we want to add to the array.
+Some of them will take one or more arguments — for example, the element we want to add to the array.
 The arguments are passed in the parentheses after the method name.

 We will learn about these `Array` methods in the next lesson.
 Before we get to